How one veteran got revolutionary treatment for tinnitus

-The VMF were set up in 2015 in response to research published by the Legion that showed working age veterans are 3.5 times more likely to suffer from hearing loss than the general population, and are funded through a £13m commitment from HM Treasury using income generated from the Libor rate-fixing fines.
+The VMF was set up in 2015 in response to research published by the Legion that showed working-age veterans are 3.5 times more likely to suffer from hearing loss than the general population and are funded through a £13m commitment from HM Treasury using income generated from the Libor rate-fixing fines.

 “The Legion has helped to change my life for the better.
 If I’m honest I didn’t know a lot about what it could offer until I discovered that the charity funded hearing treatment.
 It’s fair to say that the treatment – and indeed the Legion – has given my life back to me.”